Sprue Bushes

 6. What is the maximum pressure this bushing can withstand?

-It is designed for Low Pressure Die Casting (LPDC), which typically operates under 1 bar (14.5 psi) of pressure.
-It is fully capable of handling standard LPDC pressures with a high safety margin.
+It is specifically engineered for Low Pressure Die Casting (LPDC), which typically operates under 1 bar (14.5 psi).
+Our bushings are tested to handle standard LPDC pressures with a high safety margin to ensure structural integrity during the pressure-hold phase.

 7. Why did my sprue bush crack immediately upon first use?